matter-labs/zksync-web-era-docs/docs/reference/concepts/account-abstraction.md

 The native account abstraction of zkSync and Ethereum's EIP 4337 aim to enhance accounts' flexibility and user experience, but they differ in key aspects; learn more [here](../architecture/differences-with-ethereum.md#native-aa-vs-eip-4337).
 :::

 Paymasters, conversely, can sponsor transactions for users, enabling users to pay transaction fees in ERC20 tokens.
-This innovative approach to account management significantly enhances user experience, security, and flexibility, paving the way for broader adoption of blockchain technology.
+This innovative approach to account management significantly enhances user experience, security, and flexibility, paving the way for a broader adoption of blockchain technology.

 ## Prerequisites